lumiZGorlic/lumiZGorlic.github.io/_posts/2025-03-02-add_a_system_call.markdown

  ret
 {% endhighlight %}

-It writes a value associated with this call (SYS_read) into a register a7 and executes an instruction ecall (which switches to the supervisor mode and jumps to uservec (as it's held in stvec, where set etc ???) ) Uservec happens to be mapped in same address in user and kernel (at this point we're in supervisor mode but still using user program's page table)
+It writes a value associated with this call (SYS_read) into a register a7 and executes an instruction ecall (which switches to the supervisor mode and jumps to uservec.
+The procedure uservec happens to be mapped in same address in user and kernel (at this point we're in supervisor mode but still using user program's page table)

 In uservec (trampoline.S) a bunch of stuff happens
 - save process' regs in trapframe (do 'csrw sscratch, a0' to be able to use a0)
 - populate a couple of registers
 - switch to kernel page table by setting satp accordingly
-- jump to a function usertrap (in kernel address space hah ??)
+- jump to a function usertrap (which was first retrieved from the trapframe)

 Then in usertrap (trap.c) check if we are here because of a system call.
-If so, call a procedure syscall (syscall.c) (if it's sth else do sth else...).
+If so, call a procedure syscall (in syscall.c).

 {% highlight c %}
 void syscall(void)